MystenLabs/sui/.changeset/lovely-clocks-visit.md

 '@mysten/sui.js': minor
 ---

-Add new toSuiPublicKey method for retrieving the Sui representation of a raw public key
+Add toSuiPublicKey method for retrieving the Sui representation of a raw public key